ManuSureshh/ManuSureshh/README.md

 - 😄 Pronouns: He/His
 - 🔭 I’m currently working on DevOps.
 - 🌱 I’m currently learning DevSecOps & Cloud DevOps.
+- 📫 How to reach me: Check social links below.
+- ⚡ Secret: The dreams last more than our lives.

 <h3 align="left">Connect with me:</h3>